 When the ppupdate command is executed, the Switch restarts automatically.
-Do not turn off the Switch until it is restarted (until the STATUS LED on the control and switching unit changes from blinking green to constant green).
+Do not turn off the Switch until it is restarted (until the STATUS LED on the basic control unit changes from blinking green to constant green).
 Failure to do so could result in a Switch failure.